The Lincoln Lawyer (film): Plot

-Mickey Haller is a criminal defense attorney in Los Angeles who works out of the back of a chauffeured black Lincoln Town Car.
-His clients are primarily low-level offenders, including members of a biker gang.
-His ex-wife, Maggie McPherson, is a district attorney, and they share custody of a daughter.
+Criminal defense attorney Mickey Haller works in Los Angeles County, California, from the back of his black Lincoln Town Car, chauffeured by Earl Briggs.
+He typically works for low-end criminals including Eddie Vogel, leader of a biker gang.
+His ex-wife, Maggie McPherson, with whom he shares a daughter, is a district attorney who disapproves of his choice of clientele.